NumEconCopenhagen/projects-2019-mcb/dataproject/README.md

 Course: Introduction to Programming and Numerical Analysis
 Date: 4/4/2019
 Assignment 1
-Group: Mads Frederiksen, Christian Fogtdal og Bjørn Cilleborg
+Group: Mads Frederiksen, Christian Fogtdal and Bjørn Cilleborg

 The purpose of this project is to gather stock data from the S&P500 using Yahoo's native API, and consolidate it into a single CSV-file.
 From there we create a chart comparing one of the companies from S&P500